seralexeev/xrabbit.dev/README.md

 id: 2
 date: 18-05-2025
 media:
-  - media/1-1.jpg
+  - 1-1.jpg
 ```

-Ordered some basic components and tools for assembly from aliexpress and amazon.
+Ordered some basic components and tools for assembly from AliExpress and Amazon.

 ---